mars0i/bali/doc/ArchitectureNotes5.md

 speaker's mean activation in the spiritual-peasant direction is higher.
 (Or don't do it with trust, and instead make the prob of tran higher when spiritual-peasant mean activn is higher.)

+But that's a crude simulation, since in NetLogo, the benefit of noise suppression is not constant, but is instead stochastic.
+Whereas if I make trust a function of mean SP activation, there's no stochasticity about it.
+Unless I add stochasticity in to trust.
+I could do that, I guess.
+It could even be matched to ignore-pestneighbors probabilities set in NetLogo.
+(But if I'm doing that, then maybe I should also have some stochastic dimension on the transmitter side in NetLogo.
+Well I suppose that's one benefit of linking the popco and NetLogo: you get the combined interaction of the two kinds of processes.
+I'm not going to build that kind of transmission messiness into NetLogo, I don't think.